 Music festivals have become as essential a feature of summer in the city as ice-skating and hot chocolate are to winter in New York: It's part of the reason why you live here.
 What makes New York's summer music festival scene better than anywhere else's?
 We'll start with the beautiful weather, then add the fact that you'll be watching your favorite bands play in truly iconic surroundings—say, Central Park, or the leafy Celebrate Brooklyn! bandshell.
-Then there's the people—check out any of our street fashion slide shows for proof that New Yorkers are a snappy-ass bunch when it comes to festival gear.
 Wherever you decide to hang, just don't forget that '80s sun visor.

 RECOMMENDED: Summer concerts in NYC